acsone/odoo-box/README.md

 TODO

-### Install a Pull Request to Odoo or OCA in order to test it
+### Install a Pull Request to an OCA repository in order to test it

+If you want to test pull request #N to OCA repository R, add a line to the merge file:

+git https://github.com/OCA/*R*.git *R* pull/*N*/head

 TODO